-To help in your search, we’re taking the time to research the best car insurance providers nationwide.
-In this article, we will take a deep dive into MetLife auto insurance to better understand the provider’s coverage, claims process, and customer service.
-Then, we’ll compare MetLife to industry leaders to see how it measures up.
+To help in your search for the best car insurance, we will take a deep dive into MetLife auto insurance to better understand the provider’s coverage, claims process, and customer service.
+Then, we’ll compare MetLife auto to the best insurance providers to see how it measures up.

 MetLife Auto Insurance Overview

 Established in 1868 as a life insurance provider, MetLife and its related companies are now leaders in the insurance and savings industries.
 The provider holds a strong presence in nearly 50 countries around the world.
-It sells life, auto, home, accident, and health insurance policies, plus offers retirement and savings products.
+It offers life, auto, home, accident, health, and renters insurance products, plus offers retirement and savings products.

 Let’s start with the basics.
-MetLife has the essential types of coverage that most drivers expect and need.
-These offerings will meet any state’s requirements, plus provide peace of mind:
+MetLife offers the essential types of standard coverage that most drivers expect and need.
+These offerings will meet any state’s requirements, plus provide peace of mind.